About this Painting

 Several busy days passed during which we spent most of the time on location shoots, and I wasn’t seeing much of anything besides video images and the roads between locations.
 When I finally had time to notice that anything was different about the studio, I saw that the wall where Wildfire had been hanging was bare.

 In short, my painting had been stolen.

 Generally, when people are robbed, they become upset.
 That’s the way I’ve felt two of the three times I’ve been burglarized.
-The third time, I had insurance, and got all new stuff while the burglars got a bunch of old crap, so I didn't feel so bad that time.
+The third time, I had insurance and got all new stuff while the burglars got a bunch of old crap, so I didn't feel so bad that time.
 But the theft of Wildfire was different.
 It made me feel good.
 It made me laugh.
 I liked the painting, but I like even more the idea that someone out there stole it thinking it was painted by a famous artist and is worth $10,000.
 I hope they have it in a nice, expensive frame hanging in a prominent location in their home.
 I hope they brag about its value to their friends, or at least feel smug that they are big-time art thieves.

-So, if you happen to see Wildfire in someone’s house or apartment, please don’t let on that the current owner is deceived.
+So, if you happen to see Wildfire in someone’s home or business, please don’t let on that the current owner is deceived.
 I’d hate to see my tiny moment of fame shrivel as suddenly as a dotcom stock.
-I want them to continue thinking that a Chris Dow original is valuable.
+I want them to continue thinking that a Christopher Dow original is valuable.
 And if you are reading this and you are the person who stole Wildfire, don’t worry that your investment in guilt was completely wasted.
 Instead, tell everyone you know to check out my website.
 If enough people read this and buy some of my books, then maybe Wildfire will gain sufficient fame that it actually will be worth $10,000.
 And if that ever happens, I’ll be glad to legally sign it over to you, and we can both laugh about how you got an artistic bargain and I sold a lot of books.